Part I: Foundations

 Quantifying Worth

 The normativity argument establishes that valence is real and suffering matters.
-But it leaves open a question any honest framework must eventually face: how much does a given system matter?
-Not whether it matters — the gradient of distinction settles that — but what measure captures the weight of its existence relative to other existences, other possible trajectories, other claims on the world’s finite resources?
+It leaves open a question any honest framework must face: how much does a given system matter?
+Not whether — the gradient of distinction settles that — but what measure captures the weight of its existence against other existences, other trajectories, other claims on finite resources.
 The question sounds cold.
 It is cold.
 It is also the question every triage decision, every policy choice, every act of war answers implicitly.
-Better to answer it explicitly, with structure, than to leave it to intuition contaminated by proximity bias and tribal preference.
+Better answered explicitly, with structure, than left to intuition contaminated by proximity bias and tribal preference.

 An agent's potential is the mutual information between its life trajectory and a target possibility distribution—the bits of structure that one path through state space can transmit to another: